Amos-THX/Portfolio-News-Summary-using-Gemini/README.md

 ## **By feeding information of multiple accounts, and index returns from Yahoo Finance, we utilize the Google Gemini LLM to generate a daily portfolio and news summary**

-## **Gemini LLM Generation for Multiple Client Accounts**
+## **Gemini LLM Generation for Client Accounts**
 We utilise the Gemini LLM model, and using each client's portfolio returns and positions as the input prompt, we will generate a summary of the portfolio returns and provide the latest market headline news from Reuters.

+> [!NOTE]
-We are augmenting the response with a real-time news headline update.
+>  We are augmenting the response with a real-time news headline update from Reuters.

 ```
 prompt = """